sudoskys/StableDiffusionBook/docs/paint/WebUi/Advanced.en.md

 - Vary the intensity and choose a lower denoising of around 0.3.

-- Then use Img2Img Inpaint + the relevant cue word to fix it, and change it again if you're not happy with it until you are.
+- Then use Img2Img Inpaint + the relevant prompt to fix it, and change it again if you're not happy with it until you are.

 - The image is then hyper-scored and noise reduced (image texture removed).